justinkook/CoinCheck/README.md

 A real-time feed of cryptocurrency prices for BTC, ETH, and LTC with historical prices from the last 5 days.

-Built using MongoDB, Express, React, and Node.js with Pusher-channel API for real time feed.
+Built using MongoDB, Express, React, and Node.js with Pusher-channel websockets API for real time feed.

 ## Getting Started